ShaYmez/hblink3-docker-install/README.md

 This installer builds the entire server!
 It includes all of the dependencies needed to run HBlink3 within docker via docker-compose.
 The install also includes
 HBMonv2 which is a dashboard designed for HBlink3 by SP2ONG!
 This runs side by side, but at this time runs on the host machine.
 HBMonv2 is controlled by a system unit file which runs the python code on the host.

-This installer includes all the usual libs and packages including apache2, php and python3.
+This installer includes all the usual libs and packages including docker, apache2, php and python3.
+It is recommended that you install this on a 'clean machine'.
+The script is destructive and is not designed to be used on an exisiting machine!
+YOU HAVE BEEN WARNED!

 ### Prerequisite
-System must be dabian 10 or 11.This script is is not advisable to run this installer on Debian 9.
-This script has been tested on most architectures but the system requires at a minimum the required spec to run docker and additional procceses!
+System must be dabian 10 or 11.
+Is not advisable to run HBlink on the latest debian platform.
+This script has been tested on most architectures but the system requires, at a minimum, the required spec to run docker and additional procceses!
 The system must be up-to-date and have Git installed.
 You can install Git from the CLI.

 Note* If you get a Locale error(s) (LC_CTYPE=UTF-8, which is wrong) can happen when you login over ssh from a Mac to a linux box, and your terminal automatically sets environment variables.
 There's a checkbox for that.
 Uncheck it, and you're good to go.

 Make sure your system is up-to-date and pull Git from the apt repo.
 ```sh
 apt-get install -y git